chumpy/ActiveRecordComposition/README.md

 [![Build Status](https://secure.travis-ci.org/chumpy/ActiveRecordComposition.png)](http://travis-ci.org/chumpy/ActiveRecordComposition)

 #ActiveRecordComposition
 ActiveRecord is awesome, inheritance is not always so awesome.
-This gem is for people who want to use ActiveRecord but don't want to be forced to use inheritance in their models.
-It dynamically creates a composition relationship with a subclass of ActiveRecord:Base and delegates Active Record interactions to the newly generated class transparently to the user.
+This gem is for people who want to use ActiveRecord but don't want to be forced to use inheritance of ActiveRecord::Base in their models.
+It dynamically creates a composition relationship with a subclass of ActiveRecord::Base and transparently delegates Active Record interactions to the newly generated class.

 ##Use
 In your Gemfile add: